-What age do dogs go grey?
-It depends, some dogs never go grey while others start to develop a grey muzzle as early as two years old.
+At what age do dogs go grey?
+It depends.
+Some dogs never go gray, while others start to develop a salt and pepper grey muzzle as early as two years old.

-However ageing in dogs is slightly more complicated than ageing in humans.
-As breed type and dog size is a factor in how senior your dog is considered to be.
+However, aging in dogs is slightly more complicated than aging in humans as breed type, and dog size is a factor in how senior your dog is.

 How old is my dog?

-Traditionally, a dog’s age has been estimated to be seven dog years compared to one human year.
-So a five year old dog was the equivalent of 35 human years old.
+Traditionally, the estimate of a dog’s age was seven dog years compared to one human year.
+So a five-year-old dog was the equivalent of 35 human years old.

-So a small dog with a life expectancy of 16 years is a senior dog at 12 years old.
-Whereas a giant breed with a life expectancy of 8 years will reach senior status at 6 years old.
+A small dog with a life expectancy of 16 years is a senior dog at 12 years old.
+In contrast, a giant breed with a life expectancy of 8 years will reach senior status at 6 years old.

 Share this Image On Your Site